dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/linux-apache.md

 A reverse proxy is a common setup for serving dynamic web apps.
 The reverse proxy terminates the HTTP request and forwards it to the ASP.NET app.

+### Use a reverse proxy server

+Kestrel is great for serving dynamic content from ASP.NET Core.
+However, the web serving capabilities aren't as feature rich as servers such as IIS, Apache, or Nginx.
+A reverse proxy server can offload work such as serving static content, caching requests, compressing requests, and HTTPS termination from the HTTP server.
+A reverse proxy server may reside on a dedicated machine or may be deployed alongside an HTTP server.

 A proxy server forwards client requests to another server instead of fulfilling requests itself.
 A reverse proxy forwards to a fixed destination, typically on behalf of arbitrary clients.
 In this guide, Apache is configured as the reverse proxy running on the same server that Kestrel is serving the ASP.NET Core app.

-Because requests are forwarded by reverse proxy, use the [Forwarded Headers Middleware](xref:host-and-deploy/proxy-load-balancer) from the [Microsoft.AspNetCore.HttpOverrides](https://www.nuget.org/packages/Microsoft.AspNetCore.HttpOverrides/) package.
+Because requests are forwarded by reverse proxy, use the [Forwarded Headers Middleware](xref:host-and-deploy/proxy-load-balancer) from the [`Microsoft.AspNetCore.HttpOverrides`](https://www.nuget.org/packages/Microsoft.AspNetCore.HttpOverrides/) package.
 The middleware updates the `Request.Scheme`, using the `X-Forwarded-Proto` header, so that redirect URIs and other security policies work correctly.

 Any component that depends on the scheme, such as authentication, link generation, redirects, and geolocation, must be placed after invoking the Forwarded Headers Middleware.